-Personal data protection, privacy and compliance with regulations such as the GDPR and the ePrivacy Regulation are ongoing efforts.
+Personal data protection, privacy and compliance with regulations such as the General Data Protection Regulation (GDPR) and the ePrivacy Regulation are ongoing efforts.
 They are not about just deadlines, avoiding administrative fines, enabling the exercise of data subject rights and projects.

-Attitudes regarding privacy and the usage of personal data are changing since several years.
+The attitudes regarding privacy and the usage of personal data really are changing since several years.
 Regulations play a clear role but they are not alone.
-Personal data protection is a journey amid a changing mindset across the globe and data protection officers and the ecosystems within which they work (internal and external) are key in it.
+Personal data protection is a journey amid a changing mindset across the globe and data protection officers or DPOs and the ecosystems within which they work (internal and external) are key in it.

-Although many organizations already had data protection officers (DPOs), which is far from a novel function and notion, the number of DPOs certainly has increased as a consequence of the GDPR and other laws in a global environment where privacy and the protection of personal data has become increasingly important.
+Although many organizations already had DPOs, which is far from a novel function and notion, the number of DPOs certainly has increased.

 While before the GDPR only a few countries across the globe, such as Germany, had laws that made a Data Protection Officer mandatory, under the GDPR it’s mandatory in several cases.
 This doesn’t mean that organizations which don’t fall under the conditions that make a DPO mandatory don’t have DPOs, well on the contrary.

 On June 15th, 2018, they meet at the DPO Conference in Brussels.